 Ritter staff remember Bernard J. Tyson, Former Chairman, and CEO of Kaiser Permanente:

 “What I’m after is bringing the most diverse populations inside of my organization and tapping into the brilliant minds that come from a universe of experiences that are very different depending on how you grew up, your community, your neighborhood, how you solve problems.”

 He was a hugely influential healthcare leader, champion of healthcare for all, and advocate for racial justice and workplace diversity.

 “You would think my experience as a top executive would be different from a Black man who is working in a retail or food service job to support his family.
 Yet, he and I both understand the commonality of the Black male experience that remains consistent no matter what the economic status or job title,” wrote the late Kaiser Permanente CEO Bernard J. Tyson after the 2014 shooting of unarmed Michael Brown by a police officer in Ferguson, Missouri.

-One silver lining of COVID might be the increased awareness of mental health issues.
+One lasting silver lining of the pandemic might be the increased awareness of mental health issues.
 John George was ahead of his time as a Bay Area advocate for the improvement of health and psychiatric services for the Black community.
 The John George Psychiatric Hospital (previously John George Psychiatric Pavilion, now part of the Alameda Health System) carries his mission forward with services to adults experiencing mental illness regardless of ability to pay.